 Operation - The Shuttle Barge System will be an integral part of MSRC's shallow water response.

-MSRC Shuttle Barge System (SBS) For Shallow Water Response
+Shuttle Barge System (SBS) For Shallow Water Response

-HSPC's Shuttle Barge System (SBS) Is designed to provide a clean-up capability in shaflow water.
+MSRC's Shuttle Barge System (SBS) is designed to provide a clean-up capability in shaflow water.
 Each receptor barge has a 420 barrel capacity.
-MSRC will preparition 17 Shuttle Barge Systems along the coastal United States, as well as Hawaii and the Virgin Islands.
-Each site will have a complete SBS with barges, boots, booms and ancillary equipment.